-NEW!
-The city has added rat prevention information to their website and created downloadable educational materials—articles, brochures, posters, social media posts.
+The city has rat prevention information on their website and created downloadable educational materials—articles, brochures, posters, social media posts.

 Rats may have hit a peak population in 2017 within Eugene—particularly in the Friendly neighborhood—due to an increasingly abundant food supply from composting food waste, raising chickens, fruit trees, bird feeders, and household pets.
 And our old sewer lines in south Eugene also play a part.
-Our sense is that the tide is turning for 2018 as more neighbors take individual actions in their yards and homes to deter rats.
+Our sense is that the tide turned in 2018 as more neighbors take individual actions in their yards and homes to deter rats.
 If we keep working on rat control, we will keep gaining on them.

 Rodents are a public health risk because they spread disease.